 In the fall of 2013, Leah Gipson began developing a cooperative of artists creating projects in Chicago's west side neighborhoods.
-West Side Art Chicago is a grassroots, community initiative that builds collaborations between local artists who are focused on issues of creativity and urban living in Chicago's historic west side: Austin, Garfield Park, Lawndale, and Humboldt Park.
-West Side Art Chicago supports economic and cultural thriving on the west side through "generative" projects, art that creates and reproduces ideas for local change and sustainability.
+West Side Art Chicago was a grassroots, community initiative that built collaborations between local artists who are focused on issues of creativity and urban living in Chicago's historic west side: Austin, Garfield Park, Lawndale, and Humboldt Park.
+West Side Art Chicago supported economic and cultural thriving on the west side through "generative" projects, art that creates and reproduces ideas for local change and sustainability.

 Project Lot #1: Bronzeville

 47th Street and King Drive

 Project Lot #2: South Shore